topcoat/resin/README.md

     resin({
         // Pass it a css file to process
         src: 'src/entry.css',
+        // Alternatively pass it the file contents, defaults to src
+        contents: 'body { color: rgba(#fff, 0.5); }',
         // Tell it what browsers to prefix for
         browsers: ['last 1 version', 'ios', 'android 4'],
         // Add a namespace to your classes to avoid collisions